 Enforcement of speed limits and traffic safety education can improve safety and comfort for residents, workers and visitors to the Corridor.
-The physical character of the roadway gives the impression of a higher-than-posted speed limit of 35 miles per hour (40 miles per hour from Lawrence factor in the Stevens Creek Boulevard Corridor (30% of collisions), followed by related driver factors of failure to heed traffic signals or signs (19%), improper turning (19%), and violations of vehicle right-of-way (12%).
+The physical character of the roadway gives the impression of a higher-than-posted speed limit of 35 miles per hour (40 miles per hour from Lawrence Expressway to Harold Avenue).
+In advance of implementing infrastructure to actively or passively reduce vehicle speeds, enforcement can be an effective near-term action to address vehicle speed in the Corridor.
+Speeding is the largest primary traffic collision factor in the Stevens Creek Boulevard Corridor (30% of collisions), followed by related driver factors of failure to heed traffic signals or signs (19%), improper turning (19%), and violations of vehicle right-of-way (12%).
 Deployment of periodic speed enforcement and vision zero education campaigns complement physical infrastructure countermeasures to reduce vehicle speeds.